Learn the basics about concrete mixtures and get an overview of concrete construction procedures.

 Concrete is the material of choice for driveways, sidewalks, patios, steps, and for garages, basements, and industrial floors.
 It is relatively inexpensive to install and provides an attractive, durable surface that is easy to maintain.
 Proper attention to the standard practices and procedures for constructing exterior or interior concrete can yield a concrete surface that will provide long-lasting, superior performance.
 Click here for some building tips that will aid in the construction of quality concrete projects.

 Cold Weather Concreting

 Cold weather concreting is a common and necessary practice, and every cold weather application must be considered carefully to accommodate its unique requirements.
 The current American Concrete Institute definition of cold-weather concreting, as stated in ACI 306 is, “when the air temperature has fallen to, or expected to fall below 40 degrees Fahrenheit during the protection period.”
-This definition can potentially lead to problems with freezing of the concrete at an early age.
+This definition can potentially lead to problems with concrete freezing at an early age.

 Rule number one is that ALL concrete must be protected from freezing until it has reached a minimum compressive strength of 500 psi, which typically happens within the first 24 hours.
 In addition, whenever air temperature at the time of concrete placement is below 40 degrees Fahrenheit and freezing temperatures within the first 24 hours after placement are expected, the following general issues should be considered: (1) initial concrete temperature as delivered; (2) protection while the concrete is placed, consolidated, and finished, and (3) curing temperatures to produce quality concrete.
-More about cold weather concreting.

 Concrete does a very good job of reflecting solar energy.
 Solar reflectance of portland cement has the greatest effect on concrete reflectance: the higher the cement reflectance, the higher the concrete reflectance.
 More.